richard-to/richard-to.github.io/programming/_posts/2014-08-28-project-wonderchicken-part-3.md

 };
 {% endhighlight %}

-I ended up using a global router instance that could be used by different components.
-A dependency injection framework similar to what is used in Angular could be a good solution.
-Or it could be overkill.
-For now it is fine.
+I ended up going with a singleton router instance that could be "required" by different components.
+A dependency injection framework similar to what is used in Angular could be a good solution if you happen to be anti-singleton.

 **Ex 8.
 Setting up a global router using React specific wrapper for Router module**